Geothermal Energy – Heating from the Earth’s Core

 The disadvantages of an open loop geothermal design is that depending on the quality of the water being used from the well, water filters and periodic cleaning of the heat exchanger inside the unit may be necessary.

-Also, geothermal water containing too many contaminants such as salts and dissolved minerals, may not be suitable for use with a geothermal system so proper testing of the water prior to installation may be required.
+Also, geothermal water which contains too many contaminants such as salts and dissolved minerals, may not be suitable for use with a geothermal system so proper testing of the water prior to installation may be required.

 We have seen above, that geothermal heating and cooling systems can be connected to the Earth in a variety of ways.
 Horizontal closed loop installations are generally more popular and cost-effective for small installations, particularly for a new construction where sufficient land area is available to bury the pipe work before construction of the foundations begins and if properly installed, they are economical, efficient, and reliable.